Skaneateles, New York: History

 Some Skaneateles men volunteered for the ill-fated Upper Canada Rebellion (1837) to liberate Canada and were imprisoned by the British in Australia.
-Quaker congregations were involved in abolition activity.
+Quaker congregations were involved in abolitionist activity.
 Underground Railroad sites have been documented in Skaneateles.
 Although the larger city of Syracuse nearby was known nationally as a center of abolition and Underground Railroad activity, Skaneateles was said (by Beauchamp, an early historian) to have "eclipsed Syracuse as an anti-slavery town."

 On July 4, 1876, resident John Dodgson Barrow delivered the centennial address in Skaneateles recounting the history of the village up to that time.
 In 1891, he had it printed in Syracuse as a 20-page book.

 The Brook Farm, Community Place, and Kelsey-Davey Farm are listed on the National Register of Historic Places.